BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Delete Route
 ------------
 Now that you have verified that awscli is installed on both Instances, use the following awscli command to delete the default Route in the 'private' Route Table.
+This prevents the 'private' instance from reaching the Internet for now.

 .. code-block::